 The kicktail, the upturned end of your skateboard, allows you to do tricks like of ollies and kickflips.
 Most decks have one on both sides making it possible to do nollies and other switch tricks.

 The nose is the front and the tail is the backside of your board.
 Finding it difficult to differentiate between the two?
-In most skateboards, the tail is less pronounced than the nose.
+In most skateboards, the tail is slightly less pronounced than the nose.

 Any skateboard typically consists of seven layers of wood which are pressed together with a resin adhesive.
 The most common wood used is maple which is very hard yet light.
 More premium constructions add carbon fibre or other laminates for even more strength without excess weight.